hortonworks/cloudbreak/docs/aws_cb_shell.md

 - --templateId "string": Id of the template

 ### Create a Hadoop cluster
 You are almost done - two more command and this will create your Hadoop cluster on your favorite cloud provider.
-Same as the API, or UI this will use your `template`, and by using CloudFormation will launch a cloud stack
+Same as the API, or UI this will use your `credential`, `instancegroups`, `network`, `securitygroup`, and by using CloudFormation will launch a cloud stack
 ```
 stack create --name my-first-stack
 ```